How to clean your phone

-You’d be disgusted if you knew how dirty your phone is.
+We’re all being reminded to wash our hands (at least 20 seconds with soap), so it’s a good time to remind you to clean anything else you might touch while you’re in the bathroom, like your phone.
 In 2015, two-thirds of New Zealanders in a Colmar Brunton poll said they were fine with using their phone on the toilet.
 While they may wash their hands afterwards, they certainly don’t wash their phones.

-If you really want to nuke any bugs (if you were unlucky enough to drop your phone in the loo), you can spray it with bleach and then wipe clean with a damp cloth.
+If you really want to nuke any bugs (for instance, if you were unlucky enough to drop your phone in the loo), you can spray it with bleach and then wipe clean with a damp cloth.
 You need to leave the bleach on for roughly 30 seconds, but no longer otherwise it’ll start eating into the screen.

-I guarantee there are apps on your phone you never use.
-You downloaded it thinking it’d be useful or fun, and then forgot about it.
-Now it just takes up space.
+Without getting too "Marie Kondo" about it, I guarantee there are apps on your phone you never use.
+You downloaded them thinking they’d be useful or fun, and then forgot about them.
+Now they just take up space.

 While you could look through every app manually and decide whether to keep it, you can save time by letting your phone do the heavy lifting.
 Your mobile collects info on how often you use each app, how much data it uses and how much room it takes up.
 You can use that to choose what to delete.

-On Android phones, under “storage” in settings, there’s a “clean up phone” option that will give you the option to remove unused apps and unneeded files.
+On newer Android phones, under “storage” in settings, there’s a “clean up phone” option that will give you the option to remove unused apps and unneeded files.
+(Note on older Android models, this feature may exist under other settings.)

 If you have an iPhone, you can use the “offload unused apps” feature (settings > general > iPhone Storage).
 Offloading means when you’re low on storage, the phone removes the apps but keeps any associated data in case you reinstall it.